Import external data from a complex web site into Excel

 Getting external data from a web page using a web scraping tool

 The limitations of Web Queries can be overcome by web data extraction software also known as web scraping software.
-Data Toolbar is an Internet Explorer extenstion that provides such functionality.
+Data Toolbar is a browser automation tool that provides such functionality.
 To prepare a web data extraction project a user specifies a starting URL, a crawling rule and content or page HTML elements to collect.
 The program then goes through all available pages and collects data and images as a human would do manually using mouse clicks and copy-and-paste.

 Data Toolbar enhances Web Query engine by providing an automated data extraction tool that supports flexible CSS based content, client-side scripting, password protected web sites and complex navigation rules.
-Data Toolbar converts HTML to CSV file or other format compatible with Excel.
-Instead of quering a web page directly the Excel external range query should be pointed to the output file of the Data Toolbar.
+The tool converts complex web sites to a plain CSV file or other format compatible with Excel.
+Instead of quering a web page directly the Excel external range query should be pointed to the output file of the scraper.
+That simple approach does not require any programming against the web site HTML.

 For example, suppose you need to import product price information from Ebay into Excel.
 Excel is not able to query Ebay web pages directly because these pages do not contain any table elements.
 Data Toolbar can help you resolve that problem.
 Use the following steps to get external data from a web page:

-- Start Internet Explorer and use Data Toolbar to specify content to extract and navigation rules.
-Check the Getting Started tutorial for details.
+- Start your browser and use Data Toolbar to specify content to extract and navigation rules.

-- Run the DataTool web scraper and save extracted content as an HTML table.
+- Run the DataTool crawler and save extracted content as an HTML table.

 - Switch to Excel and open the Data tab.
 In the Get External Data group, click From Web.